Greece Travel Guide

 Chania bay

-It was quite busy in Chania, despite the pandemic and its effect on tourism.
-We had a nice walk around the harbour and stopped for coffee and ice cream at a nearby cafe.
+It was busy in Chania despite the pandemic and its effect on tourism.
+We walked around the harbour and stopped for coffee and ice cream at a nearby cafe.

 Back to Palaiochora